 When using UFT Mobile as a managed service provided by an MSP or when shared spaces are enabled, licenses are installed at the operator level in the Operator console.
 When shared spaces are not enabled, licenses are installed by the administrator in the Administration menu.
-For more details about the shared spaces feature, see Shared spaces and workspaces.
+For more details about the shared spaces feature, see Shared spaces (on-premises).

+This section is relevant only for on-premises deployments of UFT Mobile.
 Customers with a valid order number can go to the Software Licenses and Downloads portal where they can access their entitlements to software activations and downloads.